jcairel/autonomy-practice/README.md

 *TODO: Rewrite in C++, maybe make it a 3D space or add multiple sensors

+## Search
+A* search with a heuristic of the Manhattan distance to goal space to find the optimal path to a goal state.

 ## PID control
 Control steering in a car going around a racetrack, keeping it on track through noise in motion commands and constant drift in steering angle.